6 min read

-In addition to restricted funds the time which elapses between recording and receiving revenue can also create a misleading bottom line.
+In addition to restricted funds, the time which elapses between recording and receiving revenue can also create a misleading bottom line.

 The Financial Accounting Standards Board® requires nonprofits to record revenue from contributions and unrestricted grants when they receive approval or a commitment from a donor – not when the nonprofit receives the money.
 As a result, your bottom line might reflect funds that have been pledged for which your organization has yet to receive.
-This timing issue can lead to both misleading surpluses and deficits, depending when the revenue is recorded and when it is received.
+This timing issue can lead to both misleading surpluses and deficits, depending on when the revenue is recorded and when it is received.

 For example, consider an organization that records revenue from a grant in 2018, and receives it in 2019.
 Then the organization renews the grant for 2020 in January of 2020.
 This would potentially leave the organization's 2019 balance sheet with an apparent deficit due to the timing of recording and receiving funds.